 Dunbar has a busy contemporary and traditional music scene, producing many bands and artists that have a local, national and international profile.
 It hosts a long running music festival during the last full week-end in September each year and a well respected outdoor pipe band competition each May.
 A number of local pubs host regular music sessions and local venues host concerts all year round.
 To find out what’s on follow the link.

-Dunbar has a vibrant arts scene with events happening throughout the year, including the European stone stacking championships, a programme of exhibitions at the Dunbar Town House gallery and museum.
-The High Street is a great place to browse with the Found Gallery, Flux, the Dunbar Craft Studio and the Makery where you can customise cards and prints.
+Dunbar has a busy art scene with events happening throughout the year, including the European stone stacking championships, a programme of exhibitions at the Dunbar Town House gallery and museum.
+The High Street is also a great place to browse for gifts with the Found Gallery, Flux, the Dunbar Craft Studio and the Makery where you can customise cards and prints.
 There are a number of groups who run craft and art classes for kids and adults as well as the Dunbar Fashion School that also runs courses.
 There are studios and an exhibition space at West Barns Studios and a street art trail.
 Follow the link to see what’s on.

 This beautiful five metre high steel bear sculpted by Scottish artist Andy Scott is a fitting tribute to John Muir, the American naturalist who was born in the town.
 The sculptor said, “I am delighted to have been commissioned to bring this large steel creation to Dunbar.
 I wanted to honour John Muir in an unusual and striking fashion.
 As he’s been commemorated in bronze in the town, I felt a sculpture celebrating one of America’s most dramatic creatures would be a fitting tribute to the great man”.
 For more information visit John Muir’s birthplace on the High Street or perhaps walk some (or all) of the John Muir Way which follows his footsteps to Helensburgh on the west coast.